 Renault R18i replacement tires must have equal or greater speed rating compared to the original equipment tires if your Renault R18i speed capability is to be maintained.
 It is recommended that tire installers refer to the Renault R18i owner’s manual to identify any tire speed rating restriction or recommendation that could affect the operation of the vehicle.
-If your Renault R18i replacement tires have a lower speed rating than the original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.
+If your Renault R18i replacement tires have a lower speed rating than the original equipment tires, your vehicle’s speed must be restricted to that of the replacement tires.

 Renault R18i tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your Renault R18i is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
-Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
+Ensure Renault R18i tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

 Recommended tire pressure for Renault R18i is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
-Find your Renault R18i year to get recommended tire inflation for Renault R18i tires.
+Select your Renault R18i year to get recommended tire inflation for Renault R18i tires.

-How to check my Renault R18i tire pressure?
+How to check Renault R18i tire pressure?

-If your Renault R18i is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
+If your Renault R18i is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
 If Renault R18i low tire pressure warning light is on, check all Renault R18i tires for low tire pressure and inflate tires to the recommended tire pressure levels.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.